 The main symptom of sexual anorexia is a lack of sexual desire or interest.
-A person with sexual anorexia may also show fear and anger when the subject of sex comes up.
-Slovenian physician Dr. Sanja Rozman explained at the 2011 Global Addiction Conference that someone with sexual anorexia can become obsessed with avoiding sex to the point that it “dominates one’s life.”
+You may also feel afraid or angry when the subject of sex comes up.
+At the 2011 Global Addiction Conference, Dr. Sanja Rozman explained that someone with this condition could become obsessed with avoiding sex.
+The obsession may even start to dominate your life.

-Both physical and emotional problems can lead to sexual anorexia in some people.
+Physical and emotional problems can lead to sexual anorexia.

 Physical causes can include: